AnshumanDec2K/ML_Model_implementation/README.md

 7) naive_bayes_model: Implementation of Naive Bayes on wine.xls

-8) decision_tree_model: Implementation of Decision tree on wine.xls and the decision tree and the regularised tree for the same are in wine_tree.dot and wine_tree_regularized.dot respectively and their pictorial renderings are as follows:
+8) decision_tree_model1: Implementation of Decision tree on wine.xls and the decision tree and the regularised tree for the same are in wine_tree.dot and wine_tree_regularized.dot respectively and their pictorial renderings are as follows:

      DECISION TREE:
    ![graphviz](https://user-images.githubusercontent.com/91108386/151822154-42c46e5e-4a63-425b-b6c8-55e5beb70f1f.png)